bit97/onthisday/README.md

 _see the [example file](example.py) provided_

 ## Issues
-Please open issue on this Github repository for any error, suggestion or feature request.
+Please open issue on this GitHub repository for any error, suggestion or feature request.